 In the US, roughly one in four internet users will block ads on at least one of their internet-connected devices.

-Germany currently has the highest concentration of ad blocking users compared to France, US and UK, with 32.8% of internet users using some form of ad blocking.
+Germany currently has the highest concentration of ad blocking users compared to France, the US, and the UK, with 32.8% of internet users using some form of ad blocking.

-Younger and more affluent than average users use 5x time more Ad blocker.
+Younger and more affluent than average users use 5x time more ad blockers.

-Today Ad blockers also block user tracking tools like Google Analytics, Tag managers or A/B Testing tools.
-In some experiments, Ad blockers affects 37% of B2B analytics reporting.
+Today ad blockers also block user tracking tools like Google Analytics, Tag managers or A/B Testing tools.
+In some experiments, ad blockers affect 37% of B2B analytics reporting.

-This means less accurate data for business decisions, learning's and effective experimentation and personalization.
-B2B marketers have to rethink their Ad blocker strategies and how it impacts on their data-driven decisions, customer experience and growth potential.
+This means less accurate data for business decisions, learnings, and effective experimentation and personalization.
+B2B marketers have to rethink their ad blocker strategies and how it impacts their data-driven decisions, customer experience, and growth potential.